paolourciullo/quizapp/README.md

 - [ X ] Header item that includes the name for the app, and tabs (if using)
 - [ X ] Card that displays a trivia question and four multiple choice answers
 - [ X ] Place element that displays which question number the user is on and the total number of questions (ex.
 'Question 1 / 10')
-- [ ] Display buttons for advancing to the next question once the current question has been answered
+- [ X ] Display buttons for advancing to the next question once the current question has been answered
-- [ ] Display a message to the user that informs them if their answer was right or wrong
+- [ X ] Display a message to the user that informs them if their answer was right or wrong
-- [ ] Display a clear message to the user when the trivia session is done, and include the user's score
+- [ X ] Display a clear message to the user when the trivia session is done, and include the user's score

 _Styling:_